katzgrau/chip/README.md

 # divvy

-Divvy is a log parsing and monitoring tool for system admins and developers.
+`divvy` is a log parsing and monitoring tool for system admins and developers.
 It wraps the functionality of `tee`, `tail`, `grep`, and `mail` all into one.

 ## One line install